Witchcraft is on the rise lately. In fact, it’s been on the rise for years.

 “White” magick –– named after the light, or the opposite of black magick –– is all about helping others.
 White witches know that self-care starts with giving back to their community, and their magickal practice focuses on doing good for other people rather than on themselves.
 Think magickal blessings and healing prayers, not spells to cause mischief or personally benefit you.
 If you’re looking to give back more as a white witch, monthly subscription boxes that give back to a monthly cause are perfect for your new pagan practice.

 Love cooking or baking?
 Did you get into sourdough last spring?
-Then kitchen witchery might be for you.
+Gather up your clay jars because kitchen witchery might be for you.
 This spiritual practice became more popular in the last few years with the publication of two books, Arin Murphy-Hiscock’s The House Witch (her followup to The Green Witch) and Cerridwen Greenleaf’s The Book of Kitchen Witchery.

 Kitchen witches, like the similarly-named “house witches” (or “hedge witches” if you live in the UK), center their magic practice in food and cooking.
 (Think Like Water for Chocolate, not Potions class.)
 Because food has such strong ties to community, memory, and emotion, it’s the perfect way to grow your kitchen skills and spellcasting skills!